 List of famous people who majored in music, including photos when available.
 This list of famous music majors is ordered loosely by relevance, meaning the most well-known people are at the top.
 This list includes popular actors, musicians, athletes and more that majored or minored in music.
 You can find various bits of information below, such as what year the person was born and what their profession is.
 If you're looking for a particular celebrity who majored in music you can use the "search" bar to find a specific name.

 Lady Gaga and Nicole Scherzinger are a great starting point for your to rank your favorites on this listThis list answers the questions, "Which celebrities were music majors?" and "Which famous people studied music?"

-Brad Douglas Paisley is an American country music singer-songwriter and musician.
-Starting with his 1999 debut album, Who Needs Pictures, he has released 10 studio albums and a Christmas compilation on the Arista Nashville label, with all of his albums certified Gold or higher by the RIAA.
-He has scored 32 Top 10 singles on the U.S. Billboard Hot Country Songs chart, 18 of which have reached #1.
-He holds the record for most consecutive singles, ten, reaching the top spot on that chart.
-Paisley has sold over 12 million albums and won three Grammy Awards, 14 Academy of Country Music Awards, 14 Country Music Association Awards, and two American Music Awards.
-He has earned country music's ... more on Wikipedia
+- Brad Douglas Paisley (born October 28, 1972) is an American country music singer and songwriter.
+Starting with his 1999 debut album Who Needs Pictures, he has released eleven studio albums and a Christmas compilation on the Arista Nashville label, with all of his albums certified Gold or higher by the RIAA.
+He has scored 32 Top 10 singles on the US Billboard Country Airplay chart, 19 of which have reached number 1.
+He set a new record in 2009 for the most consecutive singles (10) reaching the top spot on that chart.
+Paisley has sold over 11 million albums and has won three Grammy Awards, 14 Academy of Country Music Awards, 14 Country Music Association Awards, and two American Music Awards.... more

 - Age: 47

 - Birthplace: Glen Dale, West Virginia, United States of America